GhostGamedev/ghostgamedev.github.io/posts/2025-10-14-hello-world.md

 And, never use margins (ie, set/override all margins to 0) and use padding instead.
 But, now, I know that if an element has its own "block formatting context", then the margin of children elements stay within the parent element and don't get processed (via "margin collapsing") externally.

-Oh, also, for the record, I decided to use display: flow-root; to create a block formatting context.
-There are other ways to create block formatting contexts, but I thought this was the cleanest method and I'm not so worried about browser support if display: flow-root; is a particularly new browser specification.
+Oh, also, for the record, I decided to use `display: flow-root;` to create a block formatting context.
+There are other ways to create block formatting contexts, but I thought this was the cleanest method and I'm not so worried about browser support if display: flow-root; is a particularly new browser specification. (sorry legacy browser users!)

-So, my issue was that I was afraid of using P tags (because they have margins by default), but now I feel much better about using them! 🎉
+So, my issue was that I was afraid of using P tags (because they have margins by default) and margins, but now I feel much better about using both of them! 🎉

 ## Blog version 1 - DigitalOcean Droplet